SEARCH

 Play Overview

-Trial by Trolley is a game about exaggerated moral choices, based on the trolley problem that forces you to choose between two bad scenarios.
+Trial by Trolley (2020) is a game about exaggerated moral choices, based on the trolley problem that forces you to choose between two bad scenarios.
 Each team places a series of innocent things on their track and not-so-innocent things on their opponent's track.
 They then try and convince the Conductor player to send the train down the other branch.
-It's a simple premise about making really difficult decisions that is made fun by how over-the-top (and how of-the-current-cultural-moment) the choices are.
+It's a simple premise about making really difficult decisions that are made fun by how over-the-top (and how of-the-current-cultural-moment) the choices are.

 Play involves creating two tracks from your cards.
 The aim is to make your opponent's route easier to choose to destroy by placing the best Guilty cards.
 Equally, you aim to make your own route hard to choose by placing the best Innocent cards.
 The twist is that you place one Modifier card before the Conductor makes their choice.
 This can turn an Innocent card into something that needs destroying, or maybe make a Guilty card even more guilty.